keton/chihuahua/README.md

 Compared to injector bundled with [UEVR](https://www.patreon.com/praydog) Chihuahua:
 * makes all the decisions for the user
 * automatically downloads and keeps UEVR up to date
-* deals with certain things that can make injection fail (choosing right executable, disabling unwanted UE plugins, adding pre injection delay)
+* deals with certain things that can make injection fail (choosing right executable, selecting correct VR runtime, disabling unwanted UE plugins, adding pre injection delay)
 * cleans up leftover processes when game exits.
 This allows cloud saves to upload properly
 * aims to provide easy to understand message about what's going on and especially what went wrong
 * stays out of your way.
 In case of successful injection Chihuahua will exit just after the game does